Decoding Indian Weddings: Royal Marwari Wedding Traditions

 Thamb Puja

-Thamb Puja is a ritual where the groom's family priest performs a Puja at the bride's house directed at the pillars of the house.
+A Thamb Puja is a ritual where the groom's family pandit performs a Puja at the bride's house directed at the pillars of the house.
 The symbolic idea behind worshipping the building pillars is to ensure a strong foundation between the two families.
 This is one of the Marwari wedding traditions which is quite unique.

 A Havan involves creating a pit to light a sacred fire where the priest performs an elaborate Puja.
 After the Havan is over, 11 priests are served food and offered Dakshina (token money).

-Gharva is performed at the bride's family where Goddess Parvati is worshipped.
+A Gharva is performed at the bride's family where Goddess Parvati is worshipped.
 The idol is decked up with clothes and jewellery that are offered by the groom's family.

 Korath & Ganpati Puja